Northern Crusades: Danish Crusades

 The Danes are known to have made at least three crusades to Finland.
-The first mention of these crusades is from 1187, when crusader Esbern Snare mentioned—in his Christmas-feast speech—a major victory over the Finns.
-The next known crusades were made in 1191 and in 1202; the latter was led by the Bishop of Lund, Anders Sunesen, with his brother.
+The first mention of these crusades is from 1187, when crusader Esbern Snare mentioned a major victory over the Finns in his Christmas-feast speech.
+The next known crusades were made in 1191 and in 1202, the latter led by the bishop of Lund, Anders Sunesen, with his brothers.

-Journalist Matts Dumell explains that there was a rivalry between the churches in Denmark and Sweden.
-This led them to compete, which amongst other things took the form of conquests, gaining of adherents to Christianity and propaganda wins against the other.
-The possibility that Finland was part of Sweden in the mid-1100's to early 1200's is virtually impossible due to this and Sweden saw civil strife from within in this period as well, which took the form of several battles, assassinations between several strongmen from House of Sverker and House of Erik.
-Only in 1216, would the Pope change his preference that the Finnish areas should not be part of the Danish king, but now be under the Swedish king's 'protection'.
-However, only in 1165 did the Roman Catholic Church start to "expect" bigger territorial gains and adherents from the Danes in missionary work Finland and Estonia, this despite Finland had seen some conversion to Christianity before 1165 already.
-There is scholarly debate over how successful the Danes were in the end and if they gained any permanent foothold or territory in Finland before the Swedes begun their efforts.
-Dumell debates if places like an fort in Saxby near Porvoo could be an product of this Danish presence, possibly built during their crusade in 1191.
+Journalist Matts Dumell explains that there was a rivalry between the churches in Denmark and Sweden that led to competition between the two countries, mostly in the form of conquests which gained adherents to Christianity and propaganda wins against each other.
+Thus there is virtually no possibility that Finland was already part of Sweden in the mid-1100s to early 1200s.
+Sweden had civil strife from within during this period as well, in the form of several battles and assassinations between several strongmen from the House of Sverker and the House of Erik.
+Only in 1216 would the pope declare that the Finnish areas should no longer be part of the Danish kingdom but instead be placed under the Swedish king's "protection."

+It was not until 1165 that the Roman Catholic Church started to "expect" bigger territorial gains and adherents from the Danes in missionary work in Finland and Estonia, the latter having undergone some conversion to Christianity before that date.
+There is scholarly debate over how successful the Danes ultimately were and whether they gained any permanent foothold or territory in Finland before the Swedes began their efforts.
+Dumell debates whether places such as a fort in Saxby near Porvoo could be a product of this Danish presence, possibly built during their crusade in 1191.

 Dumell lists several possible crusades by Denmark to Finland: